-- (i) The consolidated objectives award as a percentage of base salary has been achieved at 59.6%. - (ii) Refer to the "Short-term Incentive" section of this Circular for additional information. - 2.
-Although no target as a percentage of base salary has been set for the long-term incentive portion, Martin Tremblay was granted 40,000 stock options of the Corporation.
+- 1. The short-term incentive award for 2024 performance was based on the following levels of achievement of the financial and strategic objectives described below for which the adjusted EBITDA is the trigger. - 2.
+Although no target percentage of base salary was set for the long-term incentive portion, Jean-François Lescadres was granted 100,000 stock options of the Corporation.
 The estimated value is calculated at the time of grant according to the Black-Scholes valuation model.
 Please refer to the "Black-Scholes Value of Stock Options" table.